Youssef1313/Phonebook/README.md

-# Telephone Book Project in C
+# Phonebook Project in C

 My final project for programming 1 course.

 **Note:** This project is built using Visual Studio IDE.
-It might not work directly in other IDEs like CodeBlocks without a slight modifications.
+It might not work in other IDEs like CodeBlocks without a slight modifications.

 ## Coding style